-- industry building products, electrical components/equipment and industrial machinery; - · revenues of approximately 0.5 to 2.0 times our revenues; - · business and product mix similar to ours; and - international presence and operations.
+- industry building products, electrical components/equipment and industrial machinery; - revenues of approximately 0.5 to 2.0 times our revenues; - · business and product mix similar to ours; and - international presence and operations.

-In 2017, the Committee analyzed the Compensation Peer Group on the criteria above and adjusted the group by replacing Briggs & Stratton and Armstrong World Industries with Dover Corporation and Hubbell.
-These changes were made as a result of lower revenues at Briggs & Stratton and Armstrong World Industries and to move Lennox closer to the peer group median, while maintaining a close relationship to other peer criteria.
+In 2019, the Committee analyzed the Compensation Peer Group on the criteria above and adjusted the group by replacing USG Corporation with IDEX Corporation.
+This change was made as a result of USG being acquired by another company and ceasing to be a publicly traded entity.

-In addition to comparing our NEO compensation to the compensation provided by our Compensation Peer Group, the Committee also referenced published compensation data and other studies of compensation trends and practices (all such data and practices, including our Compensation Peer Group, is collectively referred to as the "Market").
+In addition to comparing our NEO compensation to the compensation of our Compensation Peer Group, the Committee also references published compensation data and other studies of compensation trends and market practices.